reedwan/Ruzname/README.md

 ### 3. RTC Clock Sync & Power-Aware Wi-Fi
 *   Loads time from the external **PCF85063A RTC** into the internal Pico W clock.
-*   **30-Day Sync Schedule:** Checks `/last_sync_epoch.txt` and connects to Wi-Fi to sync with NTP servers only once every 30 days to save battery.
+*   **30-Day Sync Schedule:** Checks `/last_sync_epoch.txt` and connects to Wi-Fi to sync with NTP servers once every 30 days to save battery.
 *   **Manual Bypass:** Automatically syncs Wi-Fi immediately if booted manually (button press or USB power), or if the previous sync failed.
-*   **Immediate Radio Shutdown:** Powers down the Wi-Fi chip (`CYW43`) immediately after clock sync to prevent background interrupts from interfering with SD card reading.
+*   **Radio Shutdown:** Powers down the Wi-Fi chip (`CYW43`) immediately after clock sync to prevent background interrupts from interfering with SD card reading.

 ### 4. Image Decoding & Diagnostics
 *   Mounts the MicroSD card at `/sd` and decodes `/sd/muwaqqit/YYYY-MM-DD.png` directly to the display using hardware `pngdec.PNG`.
-*   Overlays a 2-line diagnostic bar along the side margin:
+*   Overlays a 2-line diagnostic bar along the bottom margin:
     *   **Line 1:** Battery voltage/state (`Full`, `Good`, `Low`, `Critical`, or `USB`), wake trigger (`Alarm`, `Button`, or `Power`), and last NTP sync date.
     *   **Line 2:** Current run timestamp and next scheduled wakeup time.

 ### 5. Battery Monitoring & Safety
 *   **Battery Life:** A 2,000 mAh LiPo battery should power the device for over a year.
 *   **Under-Voltage Lockout (UVLO):** If battery voltage drops below 3.3V, it displays a "BATTERY DEAD" screen, disables future alarms, and shuts down to protect the LiPo cell.
-*   **Failsafe Alarm:** Schedules tomorrow's wake alarm inside a `finally` block to guarantee the alarm is set even if rendering crashes.
+*   **Failsafe Alarm:** Schedules tomorrow's wake alarm inside a `finally` block to guarantee the wakeup alarm is set even if rendering crashes.
-*   **Power Cut:** Disables busy LED and pulls `GP2` (VSYS Hold) low, completely turning off the device.
+*   **Power Cut:** Disables busy LED and pulls `GP2` (VSYS Hold) low, turning off the device.

 ---